regulaforensics/Xamarin-DocumentReader/README.md

 `dyld: Library not loaded: @rpath/DocumentReaderCore.framework/DocumentReaderCore`

-Once the libraries is installed, see our [Document Reader Sample App](https://github.com/regulaforensics/Xamarin-DocumentReader/tree/master/DocumentReaderSample/iOS) for an example of how to use it.
+Once the libraries are installed, see our [Document Reader Sample App](https://github.com/regulaforensics/Xamarin-DocumentReader/tree/master/DocumentReaderSample/iOS) for an example of how to use it.